Projects

 Recovery and stabilization of Nimrud

-The Smithsonian Institution is supporting the work of the Iraqi State Board of Antiquities and Heritage (SBAH) to conduct recovery and stabilization activities at the archaeological site of Nimrud.
+The Smithsonian Institution has supported the work of the Iraqi State Board of Antiquities and Heritage (SBAH) to conduct recovery and stabilization activities at the archaeological site of Nimrud for several years.
 This work has focused on training Iraqis in new ways to protect and save their threatened heritage, as well as help enhance capacities of cultural heritage professionals to manage and operate cultural institutions following destruction caused by intentional damage and general neglect.
 In Nimrud, the project is designed to provide urgently needed stabilization supplies and equipment to conduct the recovery work needed there, including salvage and safe storage of damaged heritage.
 This is conducted by the Nimrud Rescue Team (NRT), a group of Smithsonian-trained Iraqi heritage specialists housed at the SBAH Antiquities Office in Nineveh.

-In 2022, TARII continued to facilitate and ensure the implementation of the project, procure supplies, and oversee the installation of equipment needed for the NRT to conduct the next phase.
-This collaboration continued in 2023 with TARII implementing the full third season of the project, as TARII will continue to do in 2024 with the fourth season.
+In 2022, TARII was contracted by the Smithsonian to facilitate and ensure the implementation of the project, procure supplies, and oversee the installation of equipment needed for the NRT to conduct their work.
+This collaboration continued in 2023 and 2024 with TARII implementing the full third and fourth seasons of the project.

 Al-jaff palace: emergency conservation field project